 Danny and Leslie Hulls with their children, Evelyn, Caleb and Jackson have served with Mission Aviation Fellowship since 2004.
 The Hulls family spent twelve years living and working among the Basotho people of Lesotho, Africa.
 Danny served as Chief Pilot for many years, responsible to train the new MAF pilots coming to Lesotho.

-In addition to flying doctors, missionaries, nationals and supplies, Danny has spent a lot of time training new MAF pilots to fly in this mountainous terrain, since becoming Chief Pilot in 2009.
-When he is not out flying, Danny and Evi sometimes get to spend time together visiting with the kids in the pediatric section of the local hospital, which they both find quite rewarding.
+In addition to flying doctors, missionaries, nationals and supplies, Danny spent a lot of time training new MAF pilots to fly in this mountainous terrain, since becoming Chief Pilot in 2009.
+Danny and Evi also spent time together visiting with the kids in the pediatric section of the local hospital, which they both found quite rewarding.

 Danny and Leslie loved raising their children (Evelyn, Caleb & Jackson) in Lesotho, but education became more of a challenge as Evi entered middle school.
 In 2017 the Hulls prayerfully decided that it was time to transition out of Lesotho.
-In June of that year, they said goodbye to their life in Lesotho and returned to the U.S. in order to begin a new season of ministry with MAF in the Technical Resources Department.
-Here Danny uses his experience as a pilot and mechanic to help support our field locations around the world.
+In June of that year, they said goodbye to their life in Lesotho and returned to the U.S. in order to begin a new season of ministry with MAF.
+Danny now uses his years of field experience, serving as an instructor pilot to evaluate and train new pilots coming into the organization.

 Leslie was born and raised in Elizabethton, TN.
 When she was younger, a local church sent a bus out into her neighborhood to take people to church.
 She and her sister began going on a regular basis.
 Even though her parents had always taught her about Jesus, she realized for the first time that she needed Him to be her Savior.
 She accepted Christ at the age of 9.
 Leslie became aware of missions while attending Milligan College in Elizabethton.
 She had no clear vision until she met Danny and saw his excitement for missionary aviation.
 She knew this was what God wanted for her, too.
 At Milligan College Leslie earned her B.A. in English, with a minor in Bible.
 She also received her teaching certificate and taught high school English.